hxAri/Sheyu/.github/SECURITY.md

 If you discover a security vulnerability in this project, please report it to us as soon as possible.

-You can report security vulnerabilities by sending an email to [ari160824@gmail.com](mailto:ari160824@gmail.com).
+You can report security vulnerabilities by sending an email to [hxari@proton.me](mailto:hxari@proton.me).

 Please do not publicly disclose the vulnerability until we have had a chance to investigate and issue a fix.